Autumn colours at Lake Tekapo

 Wanaka

-All three of our MoaTrek tours visit Arrowtown and stay overnight in Lake Wanaka during the beautiful autumn season.
+All three of our MoaTrek tours visit Arrowtown and stay overnight in Lake Wanaka during April, allowing visitors to experience the beautiful autumn season.

 Aoraki Mt Cook on a crisp clear April day